jgmalcolm/jgmalcolm.github.io/_drafts/travel-hacks.md

 ## International
 * use an ATM in destination airport
-  * notify credit/debit card companies a week in advance
+  * notify credit/debit card companies in advance
+    * ask for an increase in your daily withdrawal limit
   * split up cards/cash: most in internal/safe pocket (accessed in hotel), little in pocket accessed throughout the day
 * eye patch, inflatable pillow